 On 12 March 2020, the ECB announced a number of measures to ensure its directly supervised banks can continue to fund the real economy as the economic effects of the COVID-19 pandemic become apparent, including allowing banks to operate temporarily below the level of capital defined by the Pillar 2 Guidance, the capital conservation buffer and the LCR.
+On 28 July 2020, the ECB confirmed its commitment to allow banks to operate below the Pillar 2 Guidance and the combined buffer requirement until at least end-2022, and below the LCR until at least end-2021, without automatically triggering supervisory actions.

-The section above entitled "Prudential Group capital requirements / buffers" sets out the Prudential Group's Common Equity Tier 1 capital requirements for 2020 and the countercyclical capital buffer ("CCyB") and O-SII buffer applicable to the Group.
+The section above entitled "Prudential Group capital requirements / buffers" sets out the Prudential Group's Common Equity Tier 1 capital requirements for 2020 and the CCyB and O-SII buffer applicable to the Group.

 The CCyB is independently set in each country by the relevant designated authority.
 The CCyB is applied in proportion to an institution's RWA exposures in the particular country.
 The Central Bank had set a CCyB of 1.0 per cent. in Ireland from July 2019.
 In the UK, the Financial Policy Committee had set a CCyB of 1.0 per cent. from November 2018 which was due to increase to 2.0 per cent. from 16 December 2020.
 CCyB rates are subject to quarterly review by the relevant designated authority.
-In reaction to the COVID-19 pandemic, the Bank of England and the Central Bank announced, on 11 and 18 March 2020, respectively, the reduction of CCyB to 0 per cent, with immediate effect in the UK and from 1 April 2020 in Ireland.
-The Central Bank has stated its intention that no subsequent increase in the CCyB reduction is expected to be maintained for at least 12 months from the date of the announcement.
+In reaction to the COVID-19 pandemic, the Bank of England and the Central Bank announced, on 11 and 18 March 2020, respectively, the reduction of CCyB to 0 per cent., with immediate effect in the UK and from 1 April 2020 in Ireland.
+The Central Bank has stated its intention that no subsequent increase in the CCyB would be announced before the first quarter of 2021 at the earliest.
+In the case of the Bank of England, the CCyB reduction is expected to be maintained for at least 12 months from the date of the announcement.
 As any CCyB increase is subject to a 12 month implementation phase, both reductions will remain in effect until at least the first quarter of 2022.